BERMUDA 5 days

 DAYS 2-4

-• To get a feel of the island, adventurous visitors might consider the 18-mile Bermuda Bike Trail.
+• To get a feel for the island, adventurous visitors might consider the 22-mile Bermuda Bike Rail Trail.

-• You can start at various points along the way.
-The path winds through tranquil landscapes and along rocky coastlines.
+• You can start at several places.
+The trail goes through quiet countryside and along rocky shores. <Bike rental shops>

 • Visit Gibb's Hill Lighthouse for spectacular views.
-Take bus #7 to Henry IIIV bus station and walk 5-10 minutes. <map>
+Take bus #7 to Henry VIII bus station and walk 5-10 minutes. <map>

 • Wander the cobblestone streets of the town of St. George for a historical perspective. <Learn more>